-- 8. Activities to ensure that students who experience difficulty mastering standards shall be provided with effective, timely assistance, which shall include: - 8(a).
+8. Activities to ensure that students who experience difficulty mastering standards shall be provided with effective, timely assistance, which shall include:

+8(a).
 Measures to ensure that student's difficulties are identified on a timely basis.
+Response:

 We are providing activities and using various strategies to ensure that students who experience difficulty mastering proficient or advanced levels of academic achievement standards shall be provided with effective, timely additional assistance.
 One such strategy is the funding of two full-time paraprofessionals with funds in the Instruction section of the Title I budget.
 One paraprofessional will work directly with students in grades 1-5 who are having difficulty mastering standards.
 The other will work with Kindergarten students are having difficulty mastering standards.
 The paraprofessionals will be highly qualified and work directly under the supervision of a highly qualified teacher.
-We will offer after school tutoring on Wednesday for one hour for those students in grades K-5 having difficulty mastering standards.
-This additional tutoring will focus on specific domains in reading, ELA and math based on individual student results on the district Computer Adaptive Assessment, Reading, ELA, and Math domain specific Coach Clinic books, which will be purchased with funds from Instruction section of the Title I budget, will be utilized in tutorial to target the specific domains reading, ELA, and math.
-We also used state funding to fund six full-time EIP teachers to work with students who are having difficulties.
-The EIP teachers will be used as self-contained or reduced classes to ensure that we are providing instruction to our at-risk students in a classroom with a reduced student-teacher ratio.
+Another strategy we will use is after school tutoring.
+Tutoring will occur on Wednesday for one hour for those students in grades K-5 having difficulty mastering standards.
+This additional tutoring will focus on specific standards that students need to master.
+An additional strategy we will use to accomplish this is to use state funding to fund six full-time EIP teachers to work with students who are having difficulties.
+The EIP teachers will be used in self-contained EIP or reduced model EIP classes to ensure that we are providing instruction to our at-risk students in a classroom with a reduced student-teacher ratio.
 The Instructional Coach and teachers will meet weekly to analyze student work and disaggregate data to make instructional changes to address students who are not meeting standards.
 Teachers will also utilize centers and small group instruction to target students' individual needs.
-We will utilize Special Education Inclusion and Co-Teaching Instructional model when appropriate to decrease the student-teacher ratio and provide targeted small group instruction for struggling students.
-Teachers will utilize iPads, purchased with previous and current Title I funds, and iPads app purchased with local funds to assist students in mastering standards.
+In addition to the above, we will utilize the Special Education co-teaching Instructional model when appropriate to decrease the student-teacher ratio and provide targeted small group instruction for struggling students.
+To meet the needs of the students in the bottom 25% and improve their academic performance, support teachers will work with these students in small groups to provide additional instructional time.
+During the additional instructional time students will focus on improving their foundational skills, thereby improving their academic performance in the core content areas of reading and mathematics.
+The bottom 25% groups for each class will be restructured in January, based on the winter Computer Adaptive Assessment results for each grade-level.